Bobagi/Project-Zomboid-Ubuntu-Server/README.md

-# Zomboid Server on Ubuntu 23.04
+# :zombie: Zomboid Server on Ubuntu 23.04

 This repository contains scripts, configuration files, and documentation to help you set up a Project Zomboid server on an Ubuntu 23.04 64-bit VPS hosted with Hostinger.
 This is a personal project designed to create a private server for playing with friends.

-## Table of Contents
+## :bookmark_tabs: Table of Contents
 1. [Prerequisites](#prerequisites)
 2. [Installation](#installation)
 3. [Configuration](#configuration)